 - 2 Tbsp. clear alcohol

-- While the candy is cooking, prepare the tray for the bubble sugar.
-Take a piece of parchment and crumple it between your hands, then smooth it out and place it on a rimmed baking sheet.
+- Take a piece of parchment and crumple it between your hands, then smooth it out and place it on a rimmed baking sheet.
 Keep some of the wrinkles, as a little bit of texture is necessary for the final product.

 - Shortly before the sugar has finished cooking, pour the alcohol or alcohol-based flavoring on the parchment, and rub it between your hands to spread the alcohol over the entire surface of the sheet.